kevwee-lab/GA-Capstone-Food-Classifier/README.md

 If we were to deploy such a solution to production and eventually for usage in unmanned retail and fnb stores, more work will need to be done, in terms of the following: <br>
 1) Training the model with more data of the food at different camera angles and heights <br>
 2) Training the model with more classes if we have more computational power and time<br>
-3) Tuning the model for better accuracy by varying the layers to freeze during training, and use other techniques such as image augmentation or CutMix. <br>
+3) Tuning the model for better accuracy by varying the layers to freeze during training, and use other techniques ensemble models, or image augmentation techniques such as CutMix. <br>
 4) Creating an object detection model so that we can count the quantity of items detected.

 <hr/>